edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/ONVIF-protocol.md

 |                                                                         |                   | [GetRuleOptions](https://www.onvif.org/ver20/analytics/wsdl/analytics.wsdl#op.GetRuleOptions)                                   | Object           |
 |                                                                         |                   | [ModifyRule](https://www.onvif.org/ver20/analytics/wsdl/analytics.wsdl#op.ModifyRules)                                          | Object           |

-!!!
-Note
+!!! note
     The functions in the bold text are **mandatory** for Onvif protocol.

 ## Custom Features
 The device service also include custom function to enhance the usage for the EdgeX user.